elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/np_course_design.md

 - ...
 - and so on

-*Scholarly Posts Pages are editable by students and instructors and are where students complete the weekly scholarly post requirement as laid out in teh Required Learning Activities page*
+*Scholarly Posts Pages are editable by students and instructors and are where students complete the weekly scholarly post requirement as laid out in the Required Learning Activities page*

 __